Podcast

 © Anton Thomas

-Here is a map - lovingly kept by his mother - that Anton drew when he was aged 4 or 5 years old.
-It shows a very early version of a wild New Zealand!
+Anton's home of Aotearoa (the Māori name for New Zealand) was a huge source of geographic and artistic inspiration.
+This map - lovingly kept by his mother - was drawn when Anton was 4 or 5 years old.
+It shows a very early version of a Wild New Zealand!

 A new episode of WHAT'S YOUR MAP? will be available every two weeks.
 Why not continue your exploration of the wonderful world of maps by subscribing?
 That way you'll never miss an episode.